clusterinthecloud/docs/source/google-infrastructure.rst

 Setting the config
 ------------------

-To initialise the local Terrafrom repo, start by running the following:
+To initialise the local Terraform repo, start by running the following:

 .. code-block:: shell-session